|

 Dangerous knowledge |

-Any attempt to heal mortals with erring mortal
+Any attempt to heal mortals with erring

-abortive.
+prove abortive.
 Committing the bare process of mental healing to frail mortals,

 untaught and unrestrained by Christian Science, is like putting a sharp knife